 Vue.js is an open-source JavaScript framework suitable for building SPAs (single-page applications) and UIs (user interfaces).
 Vue.js uses the MVVM (model-view-view-model) design architecture.

-Furthermore, Vue.js was designed back in 2014, when the principal designer Evan You (then a Google engineer) wanted to extract the best features out of (the now deprecated) Angular.js and create something that was lightweight, intuitive, and simple to use.
+Furthermore, Vue.js was designed in 2014, when the principal designer, Evan You (then a Google engineer), wanted to extract the best features from (the now-deprecated) Angular.js and create something lightweight, intuitive, and simple to use.

 Again, the main structure of Vue.js revolves around the MVVM pattern.
-This pattern allows for the model (also known as the business logic) to be different from the view, also known as the graphical interface.
+This pattern allows the model (also known as the business logic) to differ from the view (also known as the graphical interface).
 In turn, this differentiation provides the basis for a very intuitive workflow, both on the frontend and backend parts of web development.

 Additionally, Vue.js also has a core library with the main focus on the view part of the MVVM model.
 More functionalities can be added through the many Vue.js supporting libraries, hence why Vue.js has earned the adjective progressive.

 However, the most important features of Vue.js are its directives.
-In frontend terms, directives are HTML attributes that allow developers to extend already existing HTML code, which ultimately determines the structure of the elements on a site.
+In frontend terms, directives are HTML attributes that allow developers to extend existing HTML, which ultimately determines the structure of elements on a site.

 Here are some of the most popular Vue.js libraries: